dfki-ric/CoBaIR/README.md

 An intention is a binary value e.g. `repair pipe` that can either be present or not.
 Only one intention can be present at a time.
 Context on the otherhand can have multiple discrete instantiations e.g. `weather:sunny|cloudy|raining`.
 If context values are continuous, discretizer functions can be used to create discrete values.
-From the infered intention in a HRI scenario the robot can perform corresponding actions to help the human with a specific task.
+From the inferred intention in a HRI scenario the robot can perform corresponding actions to help the human with a specific task.

 ## Publications
 For a more in-depth explanation consult the following papers: